Summers v. Adams: Defendants

 The defendant and the Director of the South Carolina Department of Motor Vehicles, Marcia S. Adams, considered the proposed license plate's purpose a secular one.
 She argued that the plate was to "provide South Carolina motorist with another message that they can elect to convey when selecting from over one hundred available special license plates."
 She notes that the "I Believe" plate provided an alternative to the "In Reason We Trust" plate (which was a secular take on the phrase "In God We Trust").

 The Attorney General of South Carolina, Henry McMaster, argued another position when he gave his amicus curiae brief.
 He described it as "[r]ather than being motivated by a secular purpose, the ['I Believe' Act] is instead an accommodation to Christians, just as the other plates are accommodations to Parrot Heads and fraternity and sorority members."

 Opinion of the Court

-The appellate court applied the United States Supreme Court's precedent in Lemon v.
+The court applied the United States Supreme Court's precedent in Lemon v.
 Kurtzman per the doctrine of stare decisis.
 The "I Believe" Act's constitutionality was decided by application of the Lemon Test, the three prongs of which are: